momentohq/momento-node-redis-client/README.template.md

 npm run basic -- --momento
 ```

-And the output will look something like this:
+And the output should look something like this:

 ```bash